← Guides

 Shopify: impact of animations and videos on speed and Conversion Rate Optimization (CRO)

-Animations and videos, while they can add a captivating visual dimension to your Shopify store, pose a major challenge for page loading speed.
+Animations and videos, while they can add a captivating visual dimension to your Shopify store, present a major challenge for page load speed.
 These multimedia elements, when not optimized, can significantly increase a page's weight and slow down its loading time.
-This slowdown can have a direct impact on the user experience, thus negatively influencing your conversion rate.
+This slowdown can have a direct impact on the user experience, thereby negatively influencing your conversion rate.

 The pitfalls of heavy content

 A potential customer visiting your site for the first time is greeted by a high-definition video that takes several seconds to load.
-During this waiting interval, this visitor might lose patience and leave your site before even having explored your products.
-According to some studies, every additional second of loading can lead to a significant decrease in the conversion rate.
+During this waiting interval, this visitor could lose patience and leave your site before even exploring your products.
+According to some studies, each additional second of loading can lead to a significant decrease in the conversion rate.
 Thus, complex animations or uncompressed videos could cost you dearly in terms of lost sales.

 To avoid these pitfalls, it is crucial to optimize your multimedia content.
 Here are some effective strategies: